KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 Congratulations!
 You are running your own blockchain. 🎉

-The blockchain exposes a websocket endpoint on port `9944` and a RPC endpoint on port `9933`.
+The blockchain exposes a websocket endpoint on port `9944` and an RPC endpoint on port `9933`.
 You can test that by first calling an RPC endpoint using curl.

 ```